-Provide access to all necessary Honeywell work sites, systems logon and passwords as well as material and resources as needed and as advised by us in advance.
+Provide access to all necessary Customer work sites, systems logon and passwords as well as material and resources as needed and as advised by us in advance.

 Assume responsibility for management of all non-Microsoft managed vendors.

 Provide access with proper licenses to all necessary tools and third party products required for Microsoft to complete its assigned tasks.